 David McCraw is a Vice President and Assistant General Counsel at The New York Times Company, where he is responsible for litigation and for providing legal counsel to The Times newsroom.
 Mr. McCraw has served as lead litigation counsel in more than 25 freedom-of-information suits brought by The Times in state and federal courts.
 He previously served as Deputy General Counsel of The New York Daily News and a litigation associate at Clifford Chance and Rogers & Wells.
 He has conducted workshops on freedom-of-information issues in various countries in the Middle East, South America, and Central and Eastern Europe as well as in Russia and China.
 He is a graduate of the University of Illinois, Cornell University, and Albany Law School.
 Mr. McCraw is an adjunct professor at the NYU School of Law.

-Jennifer Pariser is the Executive Director of Academic Outreach at the Motion Picture Association where she oversees the movie studios’ relationship with colleges and law schools the world and works to promote a better understanding of copyright law in academia.
-She also provides counsel on a wide variety of other legal issues for the association.
+Jennifer Pariser is the Executive Director of Academic Outreach at the Motion Picture Association.
+She manages the movie studios’ relationship with colleges and law schools throughout the world and also oversees the MPAA’s anti-piracy notice program in North America.
+She provides counsel on a wide range of intellectual property and other legal issues for the association.
 Jenny previously served as head of litigation at the RIAA and at Sony Music.
 Prior to that she was an associate with the firms Patterson, Belknap, Webb & Tyler and Debevoise & Plimpton in New York and also served as a judicial clerk to the Honorable Charles Tenney in the United States District Court for the Southern District of New York.
 She graduated from New York University Law School in 1989 where she was a member of the Law Review.
 She lectures extensively on copyright topics including at the Copyright Society of the USA, the American and New York Bar Associations, PLI and various law schools.

 John Bergmayer is a Senior Staff Attorney at Public Knowledge, specializing in telecommunications, Internet, and intellectual property issues.
 He advocates for the public interest before courts and policymakers, and works to make sure that all stakeholders--including ordinary citizens, artists, and technological innovators--have a say in shaping emerging digital policies.